Get a free quote 877-850-1231

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-• A car with custom paint or modifications
+• Car with a custom paint job or body kit

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.